Maternity Care Deserts: Bridging the Gaps in Maternal Health

 • Strengthening partnerships between hospitals, public health departments, and community organizations that provide postpartum support.

-STM’s efforts directly align with these statewide priorities and help bring practical support to mothers who are caught in these gaps.
+STM’s efforts directly align with these statewide priorities and provide practical support to mothers caught in these gaps.